 These ACPs are available in various colour options with thermal and sound insulation layer properties.
 The fire rating is done as per the European and British standards, i.e. EN13501-1-B1 Grade, BS476 – Part 6 & Part 7.
 The coating thickness would be approximately 30 to 35 microns.
-Some of the manufacturers provide such ACP sheets which do not release excessive heat onto other adjacent materials which can cause a fire.
+Some of the manufacturers provide ACP sheets that do not release excessive heat onto other adjacent materials which can cause a fire.

-It is majorly made of inorganic materials and density of non-combustible content in the core is to be 70-75%.
+It is mainly made of inorganic materials and the density of non-combustible content in the core is to be 70-75%.
 These external cladding panels will not contribute to the rapid spread of flames towards the upper floors of the building.
 It can withstand fire for two hours, as exterior cladding of typical Indian construction.

 Fibre Cement Boards

 There are exterior grade fibre cement boards with multiple properties like less water absorption ratio, non-combustible/fire resistance, termite resistance and, up to a certain extent, providing sound insulation as well.
 Locally, many brands are supplying boards for exterior cladding considering its noncombustible aspect